Forensic anthropology: Determination of stature

 The estimation of stature by anthropologists is based on a series of formulas that have been developed over time by the examination of multiple different skeletons from a multitude of different regions and backgrounds.
-Stature is given as a range of possible values, in centimeters, and typically computed by measuring the bones of the leg, since they are the ones that best correlate with the total height of an individual.The three bones that are used are the femur, the tibia, and the fibula.
+There are two major approaches for estimating stature, the mathematical method and the anatomical method.
+The mathematical method uses the measurements of skeletal element and regression equations or maximum likelihood equations.
+Stature is given as a range of possible values, in centimeters, and typically computed by measuring the bones of the leg, since they are the ones that best correlate with the total height of an individual.
+The three bones that are used are the femur, the tibia, and the fibula.
 In addition to the leg bones, the bones of the arm, humerus, ulna, and radius can be used.
 The formulas that are used to determine stature rely on various information regarding the individual.
 Sex, ancestry, and age should be determined before attempting to ascertain height, if possible.
 This is due to the differences that occur between populations, sexes, and age groups.
 By knowing all the variables associated with height, a more accurate estimate can be made.
 For example, a male formula for stature estimation using the femur is 2.32 × femur length + 65.53 ± 3.94 cm.
 A female of the same ancestry would use the formula, 2.47 × femur length + 54.10 ± 3.72 cm.
 It is also important to note an individual's approximate age when determining stature.
 This is due to the shrinkage of the skeleton that naturally occurs as a person ages.
 After age 30, a person loses approximately one centimeter of their height every decade.

+Through the completion of experimental trials, it is shown that reconstructing the pelvis and measuring directly the portions of the pelvis that contribute to standing height when in anatomical position, is a accurate method to within 20mm of the adjusted cadaver stature.
+Furthermore, using the posterior vertebral heights in the calculation produces the most accurate estimates of stature.